-Netflix original documentary, “Miss Americana,” shows the evolution of Taylor Swift and how she went from America’s sweetheart to a diva who trolls on social media.
+Netflix original documentary, “Miss Americana,” shows the evolution of Taylor Swift and how she went from America’s sweetheart to a diva who trolls tried to take down on social media.
 The film gives insight to the creative mess that is Taylor Swift’s brain while also successfully drawing empathy for the music sensation who seems to have it all.

 From her career launching single “Tim McGraw” in 2006, Swift has relied on public approval, which she sites as the reason for staying out of politics and refraining from saying anything that can be deemed as controversial.
 Silenced no more, the 85-minute documentary directed by Lana Wilson is a concoction of studio footage, home movies, awards-show tape and press clips that Swift uses to tell her story.